-Team up with another friend and share the party preparations (half duty but double fun).
+Team up with another friend and share the party preparations (half the duty but double the fun).

 This is not the time for testing new recipes.
 The key is a fool-proof recipe, one you did several times successfully, a simple one is the best idea.
 You make hands down the best French fries in town, great this will make you look good.
 You are not going to impress anyone with mushy Duchess potatoes.

 Don’t be ashamed to use store bought dips like hummus.
 Pimp it up with a drizzle of good olive oil and dust with cumin and smoked paprika powder.
 This looks stunning on a nice platter.
 And your guests have something to nosh while you are busy in the kitchen.
-Bread and butter is a classic and on the table in a minute.
+Bread and butter are classics and on the table in a minute.

 Make ahead: some dishes taste even better reheated like goulash.
 Compound butter can be made weeks earlier.
 It freezes well and upgrades a chicken breast, salmon, veggies, baked potato.
 There are tons of easy and mouthwatering slow cooker recipes out there.

-Both options are easier on you when you feed guests with allergies, vegans or vegetarians.
+Both options are easier when you feed guests with allergies, vegans or vegetarians.
 Most leftovers make a great stir-fry or stew the next day.

 The most important thing is YOU!
 If you are a hot mess when your guests arrive, they won’t enjoy this evening.
-They are visiting you and want diversion from their working day.
+They are visiting you.
 Make sure you are peachy, relaxed and ready to party.
 Have yourself in order and don’t worry about the food.
 Your friends will be happy to help in the kitchen and it’s fun.
 You don’t have to be finished with the meal at their arrival but you should have upgraded yourself and smile.
 If nothing helps, pour yourself a glass of wine and breath.